CRPA Anti-jam Antenna Testing

 Digging deeper

-Advanced receivers may include complex signal processing such as space-time adaptive processing (STAP) or space-frequency adaptive processing (SFAP) techniques to improve detection, tracking and recovery of signals in cluttered and high interference environments.
+Advanced receivers may also use more sophisticated signal processing techniques—such as space-time adaptive processing (STAP) or space-frequency adaptive processing (SFAP)—to further enhance signal detection, tracking, and recovery in high-interference environments.

 An overview of GPS signal propagation